 Data Store

 Usually, we’d want to interact with a real database.
-But for the purposes of this article, let’s create a fake class that encapsulates this responsibility, and simply interact with some string values.
+But for this article, let’s create a fake class that encapsulates this responsibility, and simply interacts with some Product values.

 class, and modify it:

-Here we’re simply interacting with a static list of strings, which is enough for our purposes.
+Here we’re simply interacting with a static list of products, which is enough for our purposes.

 Now that our data store is implemented, let’s set up our app for CQRS.